sanu1230/Personal_Projects/README.md

 # Personal_Projects
-Projects in this repository are social work towwards various communities, topic pixked are based on curent trend.
+Projects in this repository are social work towwards various communities, topic picked are based on curent trend.